 Durand is a very small city located in the state of Michigan.
 With a population of 3,483 people and just one neighborhood, Durand is the 251st largest community in Michigan.
-Durand has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+Much of the housing stock in Durand was built prior to World War II, making it one of the older and more historic cities in the country.

 Also of interest is that Durand has more people living here who work in computers and math than 95% of the places in the US.